RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 these components.
 In some cases, the documentation was lacking or outdated, so I had to experiment and proceed by trial and error in some cases.

-What is missing from this exercise is testing sending metrics to the OpenTelemetry collector, which I plan to do soon.
+What is missing from this exercise is configuring Prometheus to scrape metrics from the OpenTelemetry Collector, which I plan to do later.
+Logs and traces are the kinds of records I care about collecting from applications the most at the moment.